Hurdy Gurdy Man: Additional verse

 When performing the song in concert, Donovan often relates to his audience the story of how this final verse came about.
 He played the song for Harrison when they were together in Rishikesh, and Harrison offered to write a verse for the song, which he recorded.
 Since the running time had to be kept below the three-minute maximum generally allowed for singles at the time, the producer had to choose between the extra verse and the guitar solo, and ended up keeping just the solo.

-Donovan has said that the additional verse is a summary of the explanation given by their meditation teacher (or guru), Maharishi Mahesh Yogi, on the way in which transcendental consciousness is eventually reawakened after having been forgotten for a long period of time, and is based on part of the Maharishi's commentary on the Bhagavad Gita.
-Donovan said the Hurdy Gurdy Man is the one who reawakens this knowledge – in this case, the Maharishi.

 Music

 Billboard described the song as "a groovy and infectious rhythm item."
 Cash Box said that the "lyric presents a transcendental love & word play message, but the musical backing has shifted from the small jazz combo style of 'Wear Your Love Like Heaven' and 'Jennifer Juniper' to an easy folk + electric rock & sitar blend."
 Record World said that "Donovan's reedy voice is absolutely hypnotic on 'Hurdy Gurdy Man', a eerie, magic-like side."